YOU’LL DEFINITELY WANT TO BECOME PART OF THE SUMMER STAFF TEAM AT KWASIND FOR OUR 2026 SUMMER!

 LEADERSHIP TEAM

-CABIN LEADING TEAM (Led by the Cabin Leader Coordinators)
+CABIN LEADING TEAM (Led by the Head of Logistics/Staff)

 PROGRAM TEAM (Led by Head of Program)